Millie Dowling

 F, b.
 1789, d.
 1873

 Lydia Ann Dowling was born in 1789 in Darlington County, South Carolina.
-She was the daughter of John W. Dowling and Nancy Boutwell.1 As of 1840,her married name was Stokes.
-Lydia Ann Dowling married John Stokes, son of John Henry Stokes and Nancy Patience Alford, in 1840 at Dale County, Alabama.
+She was the daughter of John W. Dowling and Nancy Boutwell.1 Lydia Ann Dowling married John Stokes, son of John Henry Stokes and Nancy Patience Alford, before 1812 at Dale County, Alabama.
+As of 1840,her married name was Stokes.
 Lydia Ann Dowling died in 1873 in Dale County, Alabama.

 Children of Lydia Ann Dowling and John Stokes